hanada-yasutaka/Project-OnSight/README.markdown

 ### System Requirements

-OnSight is a wxPython Application.
+OnSight is a python application.
-It supposes to run python2.x series and Mac OS 10.6 or later and major Unix/Linux platforms.

-Prerequisites.

-1.python
-2.scipy
-3.numpy
+The following python modules are required.

+1.wx
+2.numpy
+3.scipy
 4.matplotlib

-5.wx
+It confirmed to run on OSX 10.6 and Ubuntu.
+(not confirmed on MSW)

 ### Installation

-###
+### Known Problems

-### Change log
+### Change Log